 April Birth Flowers and Your Zodiac Sign

-Aries (March 21 - April 19)
+Aries (March 21 to April 19)

-Taurus (April 20 - May 20)
+Taurus (April 20 to May 20)

 For an April birthday bouquet, pick the birth flower based on the recipient.
 The sunshine-chaser gets daisies.
 The fragrance lover gets sweet peas.
 If you want both blooms in one arrangement, call me at the shop and we'll build the bouquet together.
-Browse our birthday bouquets for what's in season, or check out our guides to spring flowers and flower color meanings.
+Browse our birthday bouquets for what's in season, or check out our guides to spring flowers and flower color meanings